-Professor Freemont is Head of the new Section of Structural Biology in the Department of Medicine at Imperial College.
-The new Section will be based in South Kensington and will focus on the molecular mechanisms of human disease using the tools of integrated structural biology comprising X-ray crystallography, Cryo-EM and associated biophysical, spectroscopic and cellular techniques.
-Please go to the MSF website for news, up-to-date research summaries, a list of job opportunities, and information on lab members.
+Professor Freemont is Head of the Section of Structural and Synthetic Biology in the Department of Infectious Disease at Imperial College.
+The Section is based in South Kensington Sir Alexander Fleming Building and focuses on the molecular mechanisms of human disease and infection using the tools of integrated structural biology comprising X-ray crystallography, Cryo-EM and associated biophysical, spectroscopic and cellular techniques.
+The Section is also leading the London Consortium for Cryo-EM (LonCEM) with partners Kings College, Institute of Cancer Research, Queen Mary University and the Francis Crick Institute.
+In addition the Section also has research programs in synthetic biology focused on automation, cell free systems, microbiome engineering, low cost viral and pathogenic biosensors and novel natural product discovery.
+Please go to the Structural and Synthetic Biology Section website for news, up-to-date research summaries, a list of job opportunities, and information on lab members.